-Goals: Continue to encourage appropriate and limited commercial or industrial development for the present C/T District parcels having frontage on Old Hartford Road.
+Goal A: Continue to encourage appropriate and limited commercial or industrial development for the present C/T District parcels having frontage on Old Hartford Road.

-- Continue to review land use regulations in the C/T District to encourage appropriate economic development of these parcels while protecting surrounding natural resources. - 2.
-Any land remaining in a C/T District should be developed with sufficient safeguards to protect the surrounding natural features and resources.
+- 1. Continue to review land use regulations in the District to encourage appropriate economic development of these parcels while protecting surrounding natural resources. - 2.
+Any land remaining in the C/T District should be developed with sufficient safeguards to protect the surrounding natural features and resources.